OctopusDeploy/blog/blog/2023-05/high-performance-devops-toolchains/high-performance-devops-toolchains.md

 5. Monitoring and alerting (DataDog)
 6. On-call and incident management (PagerDuty)

-You can replace Jenkins with a different build server as long as you ensure the output is pushed to your artifact repository in the same format.
-None of the other tools are impacted, so this is a well-designed toolchain.
+You can replace Jenkins with a different build server if you ensure you push the output to your artifact repository in the same format.
+You don't impact the other tools, so this is a well-designed toolchain.

-If you had to update your deployment process or version control, it would suggest they are too tightly coupled to Jenkins.
+If you had to update your deployment process or version control, it would suggest they're too tightly coupled to Jenkins.

 ## Conclusion

 A strong DevOps toolchain is a mix of great tools and sound design.
-Combining tools into a cohesive toolchain improves performance, while poor tools, self-hosting overheads, and interoperability issues cause slowdowns.
+Combining tools into a cohesive toolchain improves performance.
+However, poor tools, self-hosting overheads, and interoperability issues cause slowdowns.

 Keep in mind the 4 steps to a great toolchain: